toddharrison/5min2live/README.md

 * Regenerate the world at specific intervals or when there are no current players
 * Handle chests left by a player who restarts
 * Some placeable items (like flowers) prevent the Oni inventory from opening
+* Remove ability to enchant or repair items (would conflict with the game status indicators)
+* Disable PVP (optionally?)